-- Amplifiers (not permitted to be used in the halls, but may be stored in room) - Electronic cigarettes (e-cigs/vapes)
+- Amplifiers (not permitted to be used in the halls, but may be stored in room)

+- Electronic cigarettes (e-cigs/vapes)

 - Halogen lamps and/or octopus lamps

 - Neon signs

 - Air fyers

 - SOLO Ovens

 - Drones

 - 3-D Printers

 - Toasters and toaster ovens (except in apartment kitchens).
 Coffeemakers are permitted if there is an auto shutoff feature

-- Hoverboards or other similar battery operated personal mobility devices (unless approved through Student Accessibility Services)
+- Hoverboards, electric scooters, or other similar lithium and non lithium battery-operated personal mobility devices (unless approved through Student Accessibility Services)

 - Any appliance with open flame or coil

 - Induction cooktops and portable burners

 - Electric frying pans (except in apartment kitchens)

 - Microwaves

 - Grills

 - Candles or incense (decorative candles are permitted so long as no evidence of burning exists.
 (Any burnt wicks, or the actual burning of candles will result in a student conduct referral)

 - Flammable items-charcoal, incense, lighter fluid, gas, fireworks/firecrackers/sparklers

-- Electric blankets

-- Space heaters and/or air conditioners

-- Personal lofts, water beds, or any furniture or decorative item that requires bolting or nailing into the walls

-- Weapons included but not limited to: guns, ammunition, knives over 4 inches in blade length, airsoft/BB guns and rifles, bows and arrows, slingshots, 3D-printed weapons, Orby/Orbeez guns.
+- Electric blankets - Space heaters and/or air conditioners - Personal lofts, water beds, or any furniture or decorative item that requires bolting or nailing into the walls - Weapons included but not limited to: guns, ammunition, knives over 4 inches in blade length, airsoft/BB guns and rifles, bows and arrows, slingshots, 3D-printed weapons, Orby/Orbeez guns.

-D. What to discuss sharing with your roommate:
+D. What items/info to share and coordinate with your roommate:

 - Carpets

 - Television

 - Gaming system

-- Microwave/Fridge combo unit or small refrigerator.
+- Microchill combo unit or small refrigerator.
 (Only one permitted per room, none permitted in DTAV/Patch.
-In Colvin suites,

-each bedroom may have its own microwave/fridge combo unit or small refrigerator.)
+In Colvin suites, each bedroom may have its own Mircochill combo unit or small refrigerator.)

 - Any additional furnishings (futon, etc.)

 - Date of arrival

 - Any other information that is pertinent to living together